Posted: JANUARY 31, 2025

 How a Poultry Tariff Reshaped America’s Truck Market

-Did you know that today’s American pickup truck landscape was largely influenced by a mid-century battle over chicken exports?
-At first glance, poultry and pickup trucks seem unrelated, but the infamous “Chicken Tax” demonstrates how a single tariff can set off a chain reaction with effects lasting decades.
+Did you know that American pickup truck prices were influenced by U.S. chicken exports to Europe in the 1950s?
+At first glance, poultry and pickup trucks might seem unrelated, but the case of the infamous “Chicken Tax” shows us how tariffs can set in motion a chain reaction that lasts for decades.

-In the late 1950s and early 1960s, America’s chicken farming industry was on a roll.
-Improvements in breeding techniques, feed composition, and large-scale farming practices practically doubled U.S. chicken output within a decade.
-With production costs down, the United States found itself with an abundance of affordable poultry — enough to sell internationally at highly competitive prices.
+In the late 1950s and early 1960s, American poultry farming was booming.
+The U.S. chicken output doubled within a decade thanks to improvements in breeding techniques, feed composition, and large-scale farming practices.
+Thanks to lower production costs, the United States found itself with an abundance of poultry, which it could sell in international markets at competitive prices.

 Farmers from Belgium and the other member states of the European Economic Community (EEC) taking over the streets of Brussels in protests.
 (Nationaal Archief / CC0)